lynn9691/get-clean-data/README.md

 # get-clean-data
-Course project of the coursera course "getting and cleaning data" First, read in the data set;
+Course project of the coursera course "getting and cleaning data".
+The run_analysis.R is the script and the CodeBook.md explains how the script works.

+First, read in the data set;
 Second, merge the train and test data sets into one;
 Then using grep() to extract the features which are means or stds, and rename the columns by the feature names;